olive oil FARMERS against the industrial world

 Olive oil artisans are scattered throughout Italy.
 In fact, the country is so rich in biodiversity in every region, at every latitude and altitude...

-live oil artisans are scattered throughout Italy.
-The country is so diverse that the individual geographic and weather conditions that help shape each region’s olive oil should be considered.
+Olive oil artisans are scattered throughout Italy.
+The country is so diverse that the individual geographic and weather conditions significantly help shape each region’s olive oil production.

-The olive oils made by farmers seldom reach supermarket shelves.
-Farmers are under-represented in a sector they believe is dominated by larger companies and producers, with scale economies and industrialized processes often putting small farmers out of business.
+Farmers are under-represented in a sector dominated by larger companies and producers, with scale economies and industrialized processes often putting small farmers out of business.

 “We claim the right to exist and to express our identity on the labels and the shelves”.
 Our Umbrian Farmers